High Precision IRAC Photometry Using PCRS Peak-Up

 million) relative photometry and will not generally benefit other observations.
 The

 PCRS, offset to IRAC, and associated telescope motion settling.
-For existing

-Using PCRS Peak-up
+Using PCRS Peak-Up

 The Pointing Calibration and Reference Sensor (PCRS) operates in the